iterorganization/IMAS-Python/docs/source/courses/basic/analyze.rst

             :external:func:`numpy.argmin`.

-    .. md-tab-item:: imas-python
+    .. md-tab-item:: IMAS-Python

         .. literalinclude:: imas_snippets/read_equilibrium_time_array.py

 .. attention::

-    imas-python objects mostly behave the same way as numpy arrays.
-However, in some cases functions explicitly expect a pure numpy array and supplying an imas-python object raises an exception.
+    IMAS-Python objects mostly behave the same way as numpy arrays.
+However, in some cases functions explicitly expect a pure numpy array and supplying an IMAS-Python object raises an exception.
 When this is the case, the ``.value`` attribute can be used to obtain the underlying data.

 .. note::
-    imas-python has two main ways of accessing IDSs.
+    IMAS-Python has two main ways of accessing IDSs.
 In the exercises above, we used the "attribute-like" access.
 This is the main way of navigating the IDS tree.
-    However, imas-python also provides a "dict-like" interface to access data, which might be more convenient in some cases.
+    However, IMAS-Python also provides a "dict-like" interface to access data, which might be more convenient in some cases.
 For example:

     .. literalinclude:: imas_snippets/iterate_core_profiles.py